 Permanent committees are established by the Bank's Board of Directors for specific tasks, and the scope and rules of their operation are contained in their respective rules of procedure approved by the MC.
-In respect of resolutions, permanent committees, with the exception of the Credit-Limit, Group-Level Operational Risk Management Committee and the Work-Out Committee, operate on the principal that grants decision-making power to the chairman.
+In respect of resolutions, permanent committees, with the exception of the Asset-Liability Committee, the Credit-Limit, Group-Level Operational Risk Management Committee and the Work-Out Committee, operate on the principle that grants decision-making power to the chairman.